 What’s an Auditor Report?

 The report summarizes the company’s assets and liabilities to ascertain whether it is free of material misstatement.
-From there, companies can identify areas to improve or determine what to seek in prospective investors.
+From there, companies can identify areas to improve or determine what to look for in prospective investors.

-While the document is prepared for the company, auditors may release the report to the public where any interested parties investors can see it, such as investors.
-It is from such reports that investors decide if they want to invest in the company.
+While the document is prepared for the company, auditors may release the report to the public where any interested parties like investors can see it.
+It is from such reports that investors make the decision to invest in the company or not.

 What Does an Auditor Do During an Audit?

 Depending on the size of the company, an auditor can work alone or in a team of auditors to ensure the auditing process is exhaustive.
 The company’s management submits all the financial records available to the auditing team to get started.

 The auditor reviews the company’s data collection and recording processes and checks them against GAAP’s reporting frameworks.
 The findings of this review will help the auditor to form objective opinions on the company’s financial status.

 Companies that do annual audits gain a better standing with other companies and investors because of their transparency in financial reporting.

 After reviewing the company’s financial reports, auditors write a letter expressing their opinion of its financial position.
 This opinion varies depending on the company’s compliance with the GAAP guidelines and the accuracy of the available financial information.

 There are four different types of auditor reports.
 They include: